 The speed and greed of our culture has been fueled by a seemingly endless proliferation of new technology without much thought as to whether it will contribute to the greater happiness or well-being of humanity.
 Diana Winston, one of the younger teachers of dharma in the West, raises some questions about one of our favorite techno toys, the Internet, and its effect on our minds and hearts.
 Buddhist monk and translator Santikaro Bhikkhu juxtaposes the new technologies with the ancient technology of breathing in and out—fun, cheap, simple and conducive to liberation.

-If you are looking for a hit of hope, read Joanna Macy’s inspiring story about visiting Sri Lanka after the recent cease-fire in the civil war between the Tamil Hindus and the Sengalese Buddhists.
+If you are looking for a hit of hope, read Joanna Macy’s inspiring story about visiting Sri Lanka after a cease-fire in the civil war between the Tamil Hindus and the Sengalese Buddhists.
 She attended what she describes as the largest meditation session in history.
 The Maha Shanti Samadhi Day was put on by the Sarvodaya movement, which also has an inspiring 500-year plan for turning Sri Lanka into a paradise on Earth, a model of a peaceful, poverty-free world.

 Sharon Salzberg’s interview on her new book, Faith: Trusting Your Own Deepest Experience, reminds us of our capacity for an active, adventurous sense of connectedness beneath all the pressures of speed and greed which separate us from ourselves and one another.